21st JCNS Laboratory Course - Neutron Scattering 2017

-The Jülich Centre for Neutron Science of Forschungszentrum Jülich, Germany, organises each year in cooperation with the University of Münster (Dr. R. Zorn) and RWTH Aachen University (Prof. T. Brückel, Prof. G. Roth) a laboratory course in neutron scattering with experiments at the neutron scattering facilities of the Heinz Maier-Leibnitz Zentrum MLZ.
+Each year, the Jülich Centre for Neutron Science at Forschungszentrum Jülich, Germany, in cooperation with RWTH Aachen University (Prof. T. Brückel, Prof. G. Roth, and Dr. R. Zorn) organizes a laboratory course in neutron scattering with experiments at the neutron scattering facilities of the Heinz Maier-Leibnitz Zentrum MLZ.

 The course consists of two parts: a series of lectures, combined with the opportunity to take part in neutron scattering experiments.
 The lectures encompass an introduction to neutron sources, along with scattering theory and instrumentation.
 Furthermore, selected topics of condensed matter research are be presented.